Advice & Information Lead: Jemma Turner

 We have good relations with lots of different partners and agencies.
 These are just some of the organisations we can help you with:

-- Housing associations including Magna, BCHA and Dorset County Council
+- Housing associations including Magna and the West Dorset Housing service

 - Children and Adolescents Mental Health Service (CAMHS)